Kristina01111000/Drws_site/README.md

 Scorecard stuff
-Remove the four element score card widget from the scorecard page Make ‘Access the scorecard here’ hot put in an anchor Think about the shorter activities descriptions, make another page for long versions, Pull out one sentence explanations for each link to another page with long versions Put a bullet point for each activity try it
+Remove the four element score card widget from the scorecard page Think about the shorter activities descriptions, make another page for long versions, Pull out one sentence explanations for each link to another page with long versions Put a bullet point for each activity try it